ArduPilot/ardupilot_wiki/common/source/docs/common-px4fmu-overview.rst

 -  **The PX4-IOAR Quad Carrier is a specialized interface board for the Parrot AR.Drone.**

-**The PX4 FMU circuit board comes preassembled and ready to load the firmware for your airframe using the Mission Planner.**
+**The PX4FMU circuit board comes preassembled and ready to load the firmware for your airframe using the Mission Planner.**

 .. image:: ../../../images/PX4OverviewDiagram.jpg